thomasweng15/E.V.E./README.md

 ----------
 1. 	come up with a better way to manage music.
 2. 	come up with a better way to present the news.
-3. 	adjust the threshold of silence in microphone.py and ultimately make it adaptable

 Contributors